Rani Chatterjee: Early life

 Rani also adds, "My family was definitely angry on me for keeping that name as my identity but she convinced them as she really found that name lucky.
 Manoj Tiwari was opposite me in the film and it became a huge hit on box office.
 In fact, made many records.
-Due to which I was offered a lot of work and I became the highest-paid actress in Bhojpuri industry".
+Due to which I was offered a lot of work and I became the highest-paid actress in Bhojpuri cinema".

 Career

 Chatterjee made her film debut in the 2003 Bhojpuri family drama Sasura Bada Paisawala featuring Manoj Tiwari.
 The film released in 2004 and was a success and won several awards.
 She followed it up with major hits like Bandhan Tute Na (2005), Damaad Ji (2006) and Munna Pandey Berozgar (2007).
 She earned a lot of critical acclaim for her titular role in Munnibai Nautanki Wali (2009).
 She won her first Best Actress Award for Devra Bada Satawela (2010).

 The sixth Bhojpuri Awards in 2013 declared Chatterjee as the Best Actress of the year for her performance in Nagin.
 Rani has acted in a Punjabi film Aasra.
 In 2020, Chatterjee acted in MX player web series Mastram.
 She later acted in Kooku App web series Rani Ka Raja.